mikemag/MonkeyCAM/README.md

 * Boost 1.58.0.
 See http://www.boost.org/ or install via something like Ports.
 * Clipper 5.1.6.
 See
   http://sourceforge.net/projects/polyclipping/.
 The C++ version is copied in the clipper directory.

+The web app currently depends on the following packages:

+* Node.js, v6.11.1 for the cloud functions, and v8.2.1 for the client and worker.
+* See the package.json files in the respective source directories for further dependencies.
+The major ones are React and Bootstrap on the UI side, and Google's cloud infra (Storage, Datastore, Pubsub) on the server side.
+* The web app is hosted on Google's cloud infra: App Engine, Cloud Functions, and Compute Engine.

 ## Contributing